pryoritymusic/webpagetest-blog/src/posts/benchmarking-javascript-memory-usage.md

 I'll be the first to admit: these results surprised me.
 React appears to have a lower memory to JS bytes ratio than the other comparison points.
 Of course, React also tends to result in a lot more JavaScript being shipped than the others (other than Angular) which is part of the reason why we see such high memory usage, even in the best case scenario.
 As always, the big advice here is whether you're using a framework or not, keep the total amount of JavaScript as small as possible.

 There's another big caveat here—this data is memory usage based on the initial page load.
 While that's interesting in and of itself, it doesn't really tell us anything about potential memory leaks.
-Running a few one-off tests, memory leaks were all too easy to find (but that's a topic for another post).
+Running a few one-off tests, memory leaks were *very* common in single-page applications (throw a dart at a group of them and odds are you'll land on one with a leak)—but that's a topic for another post.

 ## Summing it up